At a Glance

 - Why this job: Work on high-profile cases in a supportive environment that values inclusivity.

-- Qualifications: Qualified Solicitor/CILEX Lawyer with experience in contentious probate and strong communication skills.
+- Qualifications: Qualified Solicitor/CILEX Lawyer with experience in contentious probate required.

 New opportunity to join a Legal 500-ranked team specialising in contentious probate, estate disputes, and trust challenges.
 This role offers exposure to complex cases and opportunities for professional growth in a collaborative and supportive environment.